Birger Dahlerus: Early life

 Birger Dahlerus was born in Stockholm in 1891.
 He had an excellent network of contacts of authoritative Englishmen and various leaders of the Third Reich, such as his early acquaintance with Hermann Göring.

 Only after the failure of his efforts would the British government bother to do a basic background check on him (on 23 October).
 The results were startling, as it emerged that his wife was a German national who owned considerable farm property in Germany.
 Furthermore, the British government was not aware that Göring had assisted Dahlerus in obtaining a marriage permit in 1934 or that Dahlerus had acted as guardian to Göring's stepson from his first marriage.
 Had those facts been known in advance, it is very likely that Dahlerus's services would not have been accepted by Britain, as his purported neutrality was greatly compromised.

 Dahlerus Mission

-It had been known to the senior military personnel of the Third Reich, at least since the Military Conference of 6 August 1939 at Obersalzberg, that aggressive war between Nazi Germany and the Western powers was imminent.
+It had been known to the senior military personnel of the Third Reich, at least since the Military Conference of 6 August 1939 at Obersalzberg, that war between Nazi Germany and the Western powers was imminent.
 On 7 August 1939, Dahlerus arranged a meeting at his own house, near the Danish border in Schleswig-Holstein, between Göring and seven British businessmen: